Alarm Clock and Money

 The strategies used by the Stock Market Guides team to find new trade ideas were developed with seven years of backtested data.
 Not only do they use this data to develop their trading system, but they also implement it into their trade alerts.

 All of these figures are from when that stock exhibited similar price behavior in the past.
-Historical price action isn't a perfect predictor of future movement, but it sometimes behaves similarly.
+Historical price action isn't a perfect predictor of future movement, but stocks often trade in similar patterns.

 2. Best for beginners: Mindful Trader